SEED Lab Members

 Olivia Palazzolo

-Olivia Palazzolo is a junior undergraduate at Eastern Michigan University.
+Olivia Palazzolo is a senior undergraduate at Eastern Michigan University.
 She is majoring in Psychology and minoring in Social Work.
 Her research interests include emotional development in children, attachment theory, and the effect parenting styles have on adult romantic relationships.
 Olivia plans on furthering her education through a graduate’s degree in either clinical or educational psychology.
 Her goal is to ultimately work with children in either a school or clinical setting.
 In her free time, Olivia enjoys choir, writing fiction, yoga, and crocheting.

 Kulsoom Bashir

-Kulsoom is a third-year undergraduate student at Eastern Michigan University.
+Kulsoom is a fourth-year undergraduate student at Eastern Michigan University.
 Currently, she is majoring in Bachelor of Science in General Psychology.
 Her career goal is to pursue graduate school and open her own pediatric clinic.
 In her spare time Kulsoom enjoys painting, swimming, and hanging out with friends.

 Skip Section Navigation